-- A. Plan Maps and Standard Sections (11 x 17)

-- B. Public Outreach

-- C. Existing Plan & Studies

-- D. Existing System & Needs Analysis

-- E. Detailed Costs

-- F. Funding Sources

-- G. NHTSA Pedestrian & Bicycle Safety Assessment Pilot

-- H. League of American Bicyclists Bicycle Friendly Community Application

-- I. Walk Friendly Communities Walk Friendly Designation Application
+- E. NHTSA Pedestrian & Bicycle Safety Assessment Pilot - F. League of American Bicyclists Bicycle Friendly Community Application - G. Walk Friendly Communities Walk Friendly Designation Application

 Section 1: Introduction/Background

 The City of Apache Junction (City) Active Transportation Plan (plan) is the first active transportation plan developed by the City.
 The plan will serve as the primary tool for deployment and integration of connected, comfortable facilities for bicyclists, pedestrians, equestrians, and other non-motorized modes within Apache Junction.
 As the region continues to grow and new development comes to the City, it is important to have a clear vision for a transportation network that meets the needs of all users.